xorbitsai/inference/doc/source/user_guide/client_api.rst

     2023-10-17 16:32:21,700 xinference.core.supervisor 24584 INFO     Worker 127.0.0.1:62590 has been added successfully
     2023-10-17 16:32:21,701 xinference.deploy.worker 24584 INFO     Xinference worker successfully started.

-As the log shows above, the endpoint is `http://127.0.0.1:9997`.
-Users can use Client to connect to the xinference server through this endpoint.
+Based on the log above, the endpoint is `http://127.0.0.1:9997`.
+Users can connect to the xinference server through this endpoint using the Client.

-Models are divided into these categories: LLM, embedding, image, ...
-More types of models will be added in the future.
+Models are categorized into LLM, embedding, image, etc. We plan to introduce more model types in the future.

 LLM
 ~~~

-List available built-in LLM models:
+To list the available built-in LLM models:

 .. code-block::